kyle-barco/CV-Application/README.md

 ![CV Application Project Preview](src/assets/cv-application-preview.png)

 ## What I'd Like to Work On in the Future
-Create cutomizable theme to change the color pallete of the Resume
+Create customizable theme to change the color palette of the Resume